-Believe it or not but girls with thick, frizzy hair can get away with skipping a shampoo or two without worrying about that unattractive greasy look.
+Believe it or not but these remedies for thick hair work with well for girls with very thick, frizzy hair as they can get away with skipping a shampoo or two without worrying about that unattractive greasy look.
 It’s tougher for your natural oils to get distributed across all your hair compared to fine hair, which means your hair is drier in comparison.
 Plus, we all know that shampoo strips moisture from your hair, so do yourself a favour and spread out those hair washes.
 It’s actually a blessing not to have to go through the whole wash and style process as often as girls with finer hair.
 If you feel like your hair is rough or brittle, you can wet it and condition the ends without bothering with the shampoo sometimes for softer strands.

 3. Get Rid Of The Wrong Products

 A girl with lots of hair needs to be a bit product savvy in order manage her mane.
 Your locks are naturally voluminous (yay!), so stay clear of volumizing mousses and sprays - trust us, you don’t need them.
 A good smoothing, anti-frizz serum (something with argan oil in it) is what you should use instead and if you have wavy-ish hair that’s high on frizz then you should try using a leave-in conditioner for some extra moisture.
 Also, thick hair is quite prone to attracting loads of dirt and grime so a good clarifying shampoo like Neutrogena Anti-Residue Shampoo is a must.

 4. The Right Tools Will Be Your BFFs For Life